atomAltera/youcaster/README.md

 # Youcaster

-Youcaster is a simple tool to create a podcast episodes from a YouTube videos.
+Youcaster is a simple tool for creating a podcast episodes feed from YouTube videos.

+Uses telegram bot as an interface.
+Send a message with link to the video to the telegram bot and wait while it will be downloaded and added to podcast feed.

 ## Usage

 First register telegram bot and get the token.

-Also, you need to generate a Google API key with access to YouTube Data API (used to fetch video details like description, duration etc.)
+Also, you need to generate a Google API key with access to YouTube Data API (needed to fetch video details like description, duration etc.)

 You can restrict access to bot by setting `TELEGRAM_CHATS` env var.
 To get your chat ID, use [userinfobot](https://t.me/userinfobot)